"My soul followeth hard after Thee; Thy right hand upholdeth me." Ps. 63:8

 In the time since, they have devoted themselves to the ministries of worship, prophetic writing and promotion of natural alternatives (expanded to include law and finance).
-Together with their three children, the Andersons maintain their home as a "governmental worship outpost" for expanding the knowledge of the Lord in their area.
+The Andersons maintain their home as a "governmental worship outpost" for expanding the knowledge of the Lord in their area.

 The prophetic circulation writing ministry begun in 1988 became released through the internet prophetic community in October 2001, eventuating in the development of this website in 2003.
 As of that year, the entirety of Chris and Sue's ministry crystallized under the name Anglemar Fellowship.
 They remain available to the body of Christ for imparting preparatory worship, teaching and prophetic ministry toward fostering the kingdom of God ahead of the Lord's return.

-Since 2006, the Lord has also led the Andersons to become active partners with ELHM, the worldwide Christian literature distribution ministry founded by Edwin L. Hodges of Decatur, Alabama.
-ELHM is dedicated to shipping donated Bibles and Christian literature free of charge to the needy believers in Christ overseas with little to no teaching materials.
-The Andersons encourage every North American believer to "empty their basements, closets, bookselves and attics of all unused Christian books to send to ELHM."
+From 2006-2014, the Lord also led the Andersons to become active partners with the former ELHM, the worldwide Christian literature distribution ministry founded by Edwin L. Hodges of Decatur, Alabama.
+ELHM, now Love Packages, is dedicated to shipping donated Bibles and Christian literature free of charge to the needy believers in Christ overseas with little to no teaching materials.
+The Andersons encourage every North American believer to "empty their basements, closets, bookselves and attics of all unused Christian books to send to Love Packages."

-Beginning in 2008, the Lord led to expand First Love Ministry to become more of a virtual "community of faith" for outside-the-mainstream prophetic disciples who have been positively touched by this teaching ministry.
+Since 2008, First Love Ministry has also partially served as a virtual "community of faith" for outside-the-mainstream prophetic disciples who have been positively touched by this teaching ministry.
 The First Love Circle of Readers offers testimonial support to the truth released through this pen, mutual intercessory support among readers with serious life-impacting needs, and opportunities to donate to Circle members in need (see Want to Join the Circle?)

 In all of these things however, Chris and Sue Anderson remain mindful of one thing, and can only say with Paul: